 Flocks of birds; the fluctuations of the stock market; the structure of the internet: what do such systems have in common?
 While seemingly very different, over time we have identified that certain kinds of systems are governed by dynamics that are shared.
 While made of disparate parts, they can operate as a unity.
 While there is no central control, there is nonetheless distributed coordination.
 While made of individual components, the system is not simply the sum of its parts.

-As we enter the mid-1980s both Santa Fe institute leaders John Holland and Murray Gell-Mann, began to use the phrase regularly.
+As we enter the mid-1980s both Santa Fe institute leaders John Holland and Murray Gell-Mann, began to refer to CAS regularly.
 That said, no specific definitions of such systems appear to be circulated until the early 1990s.
 From that point onwards, various description of CAS appear that outline its various ‘principles’, ‘attributes’ or ‘defining features’.
 To structure this website, we consider the similarities and differences amongst these.

 Of the descriptions of complexity circulated since the 1990s, this site considers eleven highly cited references as starting points:

-These features of complex systems provide useful starting points from which to examine other key concepts, thinkers, and terms.
-Further they can help us understand why some researchers engaging with complex systems thinking might find it difficult to relate to others from different discourses that also embrace complexity.
+These features of complex systems provide useful starting points from which to examine other key concepts, thinkers, and terminology associated with the field.
+Further, identifying these features can help us understand why some researchers engaging with complex systems thinking might find it difficult to relate to others from different discourses that also embrace complexity.

 This site aims to give greater clarity to an emerging field that remains somewhat ambiguous in its knowledge domain.
 In his survey of complexity theory, philosopher Paul Cilliers comments, ‘the concept remains elusive at both the qualitative and quantitative levels’.
 Complexity theorist Francis Heylighen echoes this sentiment, stating: